Discngine/fpocket/README.md

 ```
 cd data/sample
-fpocket 1UYD.pdb
+fpocket -f 1UYD.pdb
 ```
 fpocket should state when it's beginning to search pocket and also when it's ending the search.
 Upon completion the folder should now contain a folder called 1UYD_out.
 Check whether the folder exists and the pdb files contain data and the pocket info file contains results.

 ## User Manual
 For now the user manual (still the one from fpocket 2.0) can be found in the doc folder.
+When I have some time to kill (or if somebody else has) we could add that here somewhere.

 ## Contributing